About the PE Program

 • It helps students transition from the classroom or library, which are right-brained environments, to the left-brained sphere of physical activity.

 • It readies all students for the day’s program, no matter which class they are arriving from, and it gives teachers time to break down and set up for a change in grade levels.

 • A sprint gives students a chance to release pent-up energy and be prepared to focus.
 The quick spike in heart rate helps reduce the effects of stress, which is important for students to develop physically, intellectually, and socially.
 Finally, a quick run improves classroom performance by stimulating the brain and increasing the ability to concentrate.
 For more information please see: http://www.davidkatzmd.com/docs/ABCManual.pdf

 If Your Child Has a Medical Condition or Is Injured

-Students with serious injuries go immediately to the office!
-For minor injuries we keep Band-Aids in the shopping cart, which is on the playground during school hours and for use at recess too.
-Before going to the office students should always check in with us first, so that we are aware of the situation.
+Students with serious injuries go immediately to the office.
+For minor injuries, we keep Band-Aids in the shopping cart, which is on the playground during school hours and for use at recess too.
+Before going to the office, students should always check in with the P.E. teacher first, so that we are aware of the situation.

 Restroom and Drinks

-Students may not go to the restroom or get a drink during directions, usually at the beginning and end of class.
-Once the class is underway students may use the restroom or get water without asking permission.
+Students may use the restroom or get a drink at the beginning and end of class.
+Once the class is underway, students may use the restroom or get water without asking permission.
 We call the activity phase of class “during the doing.”
-We discourage students from using restroom and getting drinks with friends because of time constraints.
-Students who bring water bottles should leave them by the office benches and use the same protocol.
+We discourage students from using the restroom and getting drinks with friends because of time constraints.
+Students who bring water bottles should leave them on the office benches and use the same protocol.

 Student Grouping and Multiple Classes